PPindel/test-a-wheel/README.md

 # Deployment
 ## Fork and Clone the Repository
-To keep the main reposotory for this project clean, please fork the repostiory into your own account.
+To keep the main repository for this project clean, please fork the repository into your own account.
 GitHub has [forking directions](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) but here's what you might do:
-1. login to your own gitHub account
+1. login to your own GitHub account
 2. navigate to [my repository](URL OF YOUR LIVE REPOSITORY)
 3. In the top right corner of the page, click fork